Man found dead in Death Valley National Park after abandoning ‘out of gas’ car: officials

-LAS VEGAS (KLAS) — A 67-year-old California man was found dead in Death Valley National Park on Tuesday after he apparently ran out of gas, according to park officials.
+LAS VEGAS, Nev.
+(KLAS) — A 67-year-old California man was found dead in Death Valley National Park on Tuesday after he apparently ran out of gas, according to park officials.

 Rangers found the vehicle was registered to David Kelleher of Huntington Beach, but he had not been reported missing.
 Instead, rangers learned Kelleher had been cited on May 30 for off-road driving.